-- greater resources for product development, sales and marketing; - more established distribution networks; - · greater name recognition; - · more established relationships with health care professionals, customers and third-party payers; and - · additional lines of products and the ability to offer rebates or bundle products to offer discounts or incentives.
+- · greater resources for product development, sales and marketing; - · more established distribution networks; - greater name recognition; - · more established relationships with health care professionals, customers and third-party payers; and - · additional lines of products and the ability to offer rebates or bundle products to offer discounts or incentives.

-As we develop the market for wearable technology for chronic pain, we will likely be faced with competition from other companies that decide and are able to enter the market.
+As we develop the market for wearable technology for chronic pain, we will likely be faced with competition from other companies that decide and are able to enter the market, as well as competition from other forms of treatment for chronic pain.
 Some or all of our future competitors in the diagnostic nerve testing market and the consumer market for pain relief may enjoy competitive advantages such as those described above.
 If we are unable to compete effectively against existing and future competitors, our sales will decline and our business will be harmed.